astrobit/xlibs/README.md

 Use of code in these libraries is at the user's own risk.
 No guaruntee of the safety or applicability of any code is made by the author.

+Pulls of code prior to commit 5f9b606 is forbidden due to licensing.

 prerequisites:
 	mpi (any form)
 	HDF5